Quick-start - Containers

 -u USERNAME > /etc/pki/rpm-gpg/RPM-GPG-KEY-StorageFabric

-In the above commands, replace USERNAME
+In the above commands, replace USERNAME with your registered user name.

 You will be prompted to enter the password.